-VOLUNTEER PLACEMENTS (INTERNSHIPS)

-I will be contacting those of you who will be doing an internship (we call them volunteer placements in Australia).
-Here is the process for placement: once I know the type of internship you would like, I will forward your resume and personal statement to the placement for approval.
+VOLUNTEER PLACEMENTS (EXTERNSHIPS) I will be contacting those of you who will be doing an externship (we call them volunteer placements in Australia).
+Here is the process for placement: once I know the type of externship you would like, I will forward your resume and letter of recommendation to the placement for approval.
 Once the placement approves, I will "introduce" you to the placement by email so that you can be in direct contact.
 When you receive this "intro" email, please take a few minutes to write the supervisor and express your enthusiasm about the placement.
-When we are in Sydney, I'll arrange a date and time for us to go to the placement and meet your supervisor in person.

-VERY IMPORTANT: SOME INITIAL SAFETY INFORMATION

-As you are travelling around Sydney, please remember that the traffic goes in the opposite direction (people drive on the left-hand side of the road).
+For those of you placed in Sydney, we'll arrange a date and time for us to go to the placement and meet your supervisor in person.
+VERY IMPORTANT: SOME INITIAL SAFETY INFORMATION As you are travelling around Sydney, please remember that the traffic goes in the opposite direction (people drive on the left-hand side of the road).
 Thus, be very careful to look both ways when you cross any streets.

-MEDICAL CARE AND INSURANCE

-Sydney has a number of good walk-in clinics.
+MEDICAL CARE AND INSURANCE Sydney has a number of good walk-in clinics.
 The Park Medical Center, near town hall, is open Monday through Friday from 8:00 a.m. until 6:00 p.m. and charges about \$35.00 for a 15 minute consultation.
 The address is Shop 4, 27 Park St., tel: 02-9264-4488.

-You summer abroad fees include coverage by the ACE Travel Assistance Program.
+You summer abroad fees include coverage by the CHUBB Travel Assistance Program.
 The policy and information is posted to the online portal (international.scu.edu).
 Please print this out and bring it with you in your hand luggage.